vhscom/after-dark/README.md

 ![Syntax Highlighting screenshot](https://raw.githubusercontent.com/vhs/after-dark/d98d68e/images/docs/feat-syntax-highlighting.png "Syntax Highlighting using Atom One Pygments")

 **Why not use Highlight.js?** Given After Dark's _Inclusive Design_ goal, use of a JS-based solution would degrade support for <kbd>terminal</kbd> browsers.
-As an opt-in feature, however, your approach to Syntax Highlighting is at your discretion.
+As an opt-in feature however, your approach to Syntax Highlighting is at your discretion.
 Go nuts!

 To set-up syntax highlighting for your After Dark site: